CKelvinWu/js-exam/README.md

 https://v5.reactrouter.com/web/guides/quick-start

 ### Step 4 - Deployment
-After the amplify init is finished, type  `npm build` then `npm deploy`
+1. After the amplify init is finished, type  `npm build`
+2. then type  `npm deploy`
+2.1 NOTICE: if the `npm deploy` has fatal: remote hang up error , try it in other network environment (i.g personal hotspot)